 - Choosing a pixel density that’s too high for your specific set-up will not bring any visual advantage, and just needlessly increase the cost of your display.

-Armed with this knowledge, you can now choose your LED pixel pitch.
+Armed with this knowledge, you can now select your optimal LED video wall solution.
 Don’t hesitate to get in touch with your Barco expert to discuss the best option for your specific LED project.

 Stay in touch